 Creating a React component to render normal SVG in react-pdf.

-Recently, while working on a React project, I encountered a bug (or requirement) that SVG images aren't getting exported in PDF.
-The PDF export feature was an existing feature earlier developed by one of my colleagues in the project.
-He developed this pdf export feature using react-pdf.
-As per requirement, only jpeg and png images were considered to export in pdf which works fine for react-pdf.
-Everything was working fine until the requirement changed and the user was allowed to upload SVG images in the application.
-Since the SVG image was allowed to be uploaded it was expected that the SVG should be exported in the PDF as well.
+Recently, while working on a React project, I encountered a bug (or requirement) where SVG images weren't getting exported in PDF.
+The PDF export feature was an existing feature developed earlier by one of my colleagues in the project.
+He developed this PDF export feature using react-pdf.
+As per the requirement, only jpeg and png images were considered for export in PDF, which works fine for react-pdf.
+Everything was working fine until the requirement changed and users were allowed to upload SVG images in the application.
+Since the SVG image was allowed to be uploaded, it was expected that the SVG should be exported in the PDF as well.
 This is where things got out of hand.
 Normal SVGs don't get rendered in react-pdf.
-React-pdf has its DSL(syntax) to render SVG images.
-This blog post will explain how I solve this problem of rendering normal SVG into react-pdf
+React-pdf has its DSL (syntax) to render SVG images.
+This blog post will explain how I solved this problem of rendering normal SVGs into react-pdf.

 What do we want to achieve?
 (An example)